-Turn off Wi-Fi, Bluetooth and GPS if you’re not using them
+Running Wi-Fi, Bluetooth and GPS

 Wi-Fi is more energy efficient than using your phone’s data plan with poor reception but a waste when you’re not using internet at all.
 Ditto for other things that constantly check your signal in the background.